 Olive glanced up and saw Atienna conversing with a gawking Sefu at the corner of the room.

 “Everything I am saying is true,” Atienna said to him.
-“And because of this connection, I have to go back to Capricorn.”
+“And because of this connection, I have to return to Capricorn.”

 Sefu fell back against the wall behind him, holding his head.
 After a moment of silence, he said, “Then allow me to accompany you.
 It is my duty.”